rbowsley/lamplighthelp/source/16-12-2_Global_Settings-_Data_to_Store.markdown

    When entering {{work}} records in {{Lamplight}}, there is a default duration of sixty minutes.
 This means that when you enter the  start time for a {{work}} record, the end time is automatically set to sixty minutes later (you can always edit this to the actual end time as needed).

-   If you usually see clients for a set amount of time that it not sixty minutes, changing this setting will reduce the amount of data entry you need to do for each {{work}} record.
+   If you usually see clients for a set amount of time that it not sixty minutes, changing this setting will change the amount of data entry you need to do for each {{work}} record.
 For example, if a typical appointment within your organisation lasts thirty minutes, it makes sense to change this setting to thirty.

 #### Do you want to use {{message}}s with {{work}} records?